San Francisco Peninsula Press Club By-Laws

 Principal offices shall be in San Mateo County, California with a fiscal year from July 1 to June 30.

 Section 1.
-Eligibility.
-Membership in the Peninsula Press Club shall be open to persons who either live or work in the San Francisco Bay Area and who qualify for one of the following classifications:
+Eligibility: Membership in the San Francisco Press Club shall be open to persons who either live or work in the San Francisco Bay Area and who qualify for one of the following classifications:

-4. Professional free-lance photographers or writers who perform a major portion of their work for newspapers, magazines, syndicates, publications of general circulation, radio stations, television stations, electronic media or wire services.
+- Professional free-lance photographers or writers who perform a major portion of their work for newspapers, magazines, syndicates, publications of general circulation, radio stations, television stations, electronic media or wire services;

-1. Persons who, in their business or professional capacity, serve as an important and continuing news source and/or are adjudged by the Board of Directors to have a community of interest with the Club’s Active members.
+- Persons who, in their business or professional capacity, serve as an important and continuing news source and/or are adjudged by the Board of Directors to have a community of interest with the Club’s active members.

-Application for Membership: The PPC Membership Committee shall accept and review all membership applications and present them with recommendation, to the PPC Board of Directors.
+Section 2.
+Application for Membership: The SFPC Membership Committee shall accept and review all membership applications and present them with recommendation, to the Board of Directors.
 Acceptance shall be by a two-thirds vote of the Board members at any legally constituted meeting of the Board.
 Memberships are not transferable.

 Board of Directors